radiodan-archive/project/docs/case_construction.md

 Step 1: Add the four bolts and the two internal mounts
 ======================================================

-Play particular attention to the placement of the arrows.
+Play particular attention to the placement of the arrows - they should point to the circular hole.

 <img src="assets/kit/step1.png" alt="four bolts and the two internal mounts" width="600px"/>